TrellixVulnTeam/Simon-benhamou.github.io_T297/README.md

-# Thanks for stoping by my GitHub profile
+# Thanks for stopping by my GitHub profile

 1- Resume Website - The first project I have done(pre assignement to join ITC) was about coding a website about me !
 Please visite the website at this following link : https://simon-benhamou.github.io/Resume_Website/index.html